lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Intelligence 11+, Max Resolve 11+, Can cast spells

 When you become unconscious or stunned, instead of immediately losing concentration on spells, you may instead attempt to maintain concentration.
-If you do, roll as if you were casting that spell, and use the result to determine continued concentration.
+If you do, roll as if you were casting that spell.
+Use the lowest of that roll and your original roll to determine continued concentration on that spell.

 ## Magic Resistance

 **Cost:** 8 EXP
 **Requirements:** Max Strength 11+, Max Resolve 13+

 Whenever a spell that requires concentration is applying an effect to you, every 6s (1 round) you can make an additional check to resist that spell.
-Additionally, you are always aware of the source of spells as they apply their effects to you, even when they would normally be hidden to you.
+Additionally, you are always aware of the location of the source of spells as they apply their effects to you, even when they would normally be hidden to you.

 ## Mental Balance